Skrimpton/tkinter-dot-desktop-file-editor/README.md

 - Scrolling disabled when fullscreen / scrollable content is smaller than the window

 - [\(Hopefully safe)](https://stackoverflow.com/a/59196714) In-place editing of both key and value
-  - Avoids saving under at least one safe condition
+  - BUG: will deny saving under at least one safe condition
   - I think this requires Python v.
 3.6+.
   - If anyone ever sees this and knows, please leave a comment/issue.